frovedis/frovedis/doc/manual/python/ml/linear_regression.md

 For least-square solver, we have used LAPACK routine "gelsd" and ScaLAPACK routine "gels" when input data is dense in nature.
-For the sparse-input we have provided a least-square implementation, similar to scipy.sparse.linalg.lsqr.
+For the sparse-input we have provided a least-square implementation, similar to **scipy.sparse.linalg.lsqr**.

 This module provides a client-server implementation, where the client application is a normal python program.
 The frovedis interface is almost same as Scikit-learn